Hugozys/minesweeper/README.md

 A user may do the following:

 * He can enter a pair of coordinates consisting of x and y, namely (x,y) to investigate that paticular grid:
-    * If the grid has not been investigate, then it will become non-empty
+    * If the grid has not been investigated, then it will become non-empty
         * If the grid contains a mine, then the player loses and board should display all the mines.
         * If not contains, then the grid will show a numerical value or blank, the game will continue.
     * If the grid has already been investigate, it will let user choose another grid that hasn't been investiaged yet.
+* The user can choose to mark a unexplored grid if he suspects that grid is actually a mine.
+He can also undo it.
+The grid will become a question mark.

 For the current concern:
 I should figure out how to design the board class: